Tommycik/Progetto_PP_TC_Blob/README.md

 This project implements a multi-scale blob detector and compares three execution paths.
 The paths are sequential CPU,OpenMP and CUDA.

 The detector builds a Gaussian scale space and calculates Difference of Gaussian maps.
-Candidate pixels are selected by comparing each response with the neighbours in the current, previous and next scale while a bthreshold removes weak responses before the complete neighbourhood test.
+Candidate pixels are selected by comparing each response with the neighbours in the current, previous and next scale while a threshold removes weak responses before the complete neighbourhood test.
 Non-maximum suppression is then used to keep only the strongest spatial detections.

 The project is designed both as an image-processing application and as a parallel-computing benchmark.
 It measures the effect of image resolution, threshold, OpenMP execution and CUDA block geometry.